waku-org/docs.waku.org/docs/overview/reference/research-in-progress.md

 ## Economic Spam Resistance

-We aim to enable an incentivized spam protection technique to enhance `Relay` by using rate limiting nullifiers.
-More details on this can be found in [WAKU2-RLN-RELAY](https://rfc.vac.dev/spec/17).
-In this advanced method, peers are limited to a certain rate of messaging per epoch and an immediate financial penalty is enforced for spammers who break this rate.
+We aim to enable an incentivized spam protection technique to enhance `Relay` by using [Rate Limiting Nullifiers (RLN)](https://rfc.vac.dev/spec/32/).
+In this advanced method, peers are limited to a certain messaging rate per epoch, and an immediate financial penalty is enforced for spammers who break this rate.
+You can find more details [in this blog post](https://vac.dev/rln-relay).

 We have prepared a PoC implementation of this method in JS: <https://examples.waku.org/rln-js/>